+Beavers is by far the cheapest activity my kids do!
+Each group set their own prices so they will vary but we pay £36 a term.
 Most groups will invite children along for a few taster sessions before they actually join Beavers.
 This is a chance for them to make sure they like it before you pay your subscription.
-These are generally paid termly and are set by the group.
-Our scout groups costs £35 a term so it’s a bargain compared to the other activities they do!

 The standard Beaver promise involves the commitment to love God but Beavers is open to everyone no matter what their religious beliefs (or lack there of) and there are several alternative versions of the promise they can use.